 [7:23] They said, “Our Lord, we have wronged our souls, and unless You forgive us and have mercy on us, we will be losers.”

-[2:37] Then, Adam received from his Lord words, so He redeemed him.
-Indeed, He is the Redeemer, Most Merciful.
+[2:37] Then, Adam received words from his Lord, so He redeemed him.
+Indeed, He is the Redeemer, the Merciful.

 Note: The relationship can be established based on two numeric properties: the order of revelation and the digits of the relevant sura and verse number.
 The sura 7 is an earlier revelation (revelation order 39) while sura 2 is a later revelation (revelation order 87) and the total of the digits of sura and number of both 7:23 and 2:37 is equal, which is 12.